linhmai1609/CS427-Mid-Term-1651062/README.md

 StudentID: 1651062

 #### Introduction
 This game is made as an attempt to remake the game Megaman X6.
-In this game you will be the hero Zero who will travel through many places and beats evil reactionary robots.
+In this game you will be the hero Zero who will travel through many places and beat evil reactionary robots.

 #### Details of the projects
 - Unity version: 2019.1.4f1